pivotal/docs-tap/getting-started/consume-services.hbs.md

 - Created a service instance.
 - Claimed the service instance.

 For more information about these prerequisites, see [Set up services for consumption by developers](set-up-services.md).
-Also, for important background, see [About consuming services on Tanzu Application Platform](about-consuming-services.md).
+Also, for important background, see [Consume services on Tanzu Application Platform](about-consuming-services.md).

 ## <a id="you-will"></a>What you will do